Matej-ch/yii2-page-guide/README.md

 #### 3. Add widget on pages you want to use page guide on

-By default it is rendered in place you put widget on
+By default, it is rendered in place you put widget on

 ```php
  <?= \matejch\pageGuide\widget\PageAssist::widget() ?>